 Message Interface element

-The message interface child element (MessageInterface) of the component implementation description (ComponentImplementation) specifies a data interface that uses the messaging WIP profile (WMI).
+The message interface child element (MessageInterface) of the HDLImplementation specifies a data interface that uses the messaging WIP profile (WMI).
 It references a DataInterfaceSpec by its Name attribute.
 Thus the Name attribute of the MessageInterface element must match the Name attribute of a DataInterfaceSpec element of the ComponentSpec.
 The Message Interface element adds implementation-specific information about the interface initially defined in that DataInterfaceSpec.

 Name attribute